Copyediting vs. Copywriting: What’s the Difference?

 Why?
 It’s because we’re notoriously bad at copyediting our own writing.

-When we try to find mistakes in what we’ve written, we tend to see what we intended to write instead of what we actually wrote.
+When we try to find mistakes in our writing, we tend to see what we intended to write instead of what we actually wrote.

 Our mind knows what we’re trying to communicate, so it automatically fills in gaps and overlooks blunders that may have ended up on paper or on the screen.